steegecs/Blockchain-Network-Analysis/README.md

 - The 3rd program, _Generate_Features_and_Predict.py_, generates features for a rule based classifier.
 The specific features and methodology are outlined in the dataset documentation.
 The output will be a list of accounts with a suspicion level between 1 and 4.
 There may be multiple outputs for each account, because there can be multiple instances that warrant suspicion when looking into the account's history.

 ## How to use
-1. Run the _Create_Graphs_and_Sets.py_ program.
-In order to run this program, it requires you to initiallize the following variables:
+0. Fill in parameters in the _config.py_ file:
   - **root** - Give the root path to where you want to store your files
   - **csv_file** - The input accounts with the from, to, and blockNumber attributes per row
   - **API_key** - This needs to be an Etherscan API key
   - **infura_url** - This is a url for access to the infura node

+1. Run the _Create_Graphs_and_Sets.py_ program.
+In order to run this program, it requires you to initiallize the following variables:
   - **Window** - This indicates how many blocks back in the history of an account you want to investigate.
 5000 is the recommneded starting value.
 The length of time it takes to terminate exponentially the further back you go.
   - **Depth** - This indicates the maximum depth of the graphs you create.
 It is not recommended to go beyond 3 for the purposes of the classifier.
   - **Large_wallet** - This indicates how many transactions it takes upon a query to label the queried account a large wallet.
 This is done, because if you did not exclude these highly active accounts the length of time to terminate would increase a lot.
 The accounts linked to an active account are not further queried and the graph does not branch further from this instance.
 50 is the recommended starting value, because increasing it again causes the program to take much longer to terminate.

 2. Run the _Generate_Features_and_Predict.py_ program.
-In order to run this, you have to initialize two variables from the previous program:
-  - **root** - Give the root path to where you want to store your files
-  - **API_key** - This needs to be an Etherscan API key

 3. (Optional) Run the _Account_Networks.py_ to visualize the ancestral network for your input data as shown in the image above.
-Before running the program, you should create the file paths:
-  - **root**\networks\images\pngs
-  - **root**\networks\adjacencies\pngs

 ## Output Data